Your hour-by-hour weather forecast as Met Office issues yellow weather warning for heavy rain across Harrogate district

 and on Freeview 262 or Freely 565

-The warning is in place from 12am today (September 23) and will remain in place until 11.59pm.
+The warning covers most of the country and is in place from 12am today (September 26) and will remain in place until 11.59pm.

 11AM